 Important Points to Remember before Withdrawing Provident Fund

 Employees’ Provident Fund is an investment scheme created for the retirement purpose.
 Withdrawal should be prevented until and unless it is an emergency.
-However, in case a member wants to withdraw funds from his EPF account, he should keep the following points in mind:
+However, in case a member wants to withdraw funds from his EPF account, he should keep the following EPF withdrawal rules in mind:

 - Provident Fund withdrawn before 5 years of account opening is taxable